gearboxworks/docker-gearbox/README.md

 `./bin/gb-launch -gb-name gearbox-base -gb-shell`

-Create, and start the gearbox-base Gearbox container with version ubuntu-xenial and run a shell.
+Create, and start the gearbox-base Gearbox container with version debian-stretch and run a shell.

-`./bin/gb-launch -gb-name gearbox-base -gb-version ubuntu-xenial -gb-shell`
+`./bin/gb-launch -gb-name gearbox-base -gb-version debian-stretch -gb-shell`

 If gearbox-base is symlinked to `gb-launch`, then you can drop the `-gb-name` flag.